alexpreynolds/tabix-service/README.md

 ## Prerequisites

 These instructions assume a CentOS 7 host and sudo-level access.
+It's probably easiest to set up a virtual host and run these tests within that host.

 ### `htslib` toolkit